 National NFHAP Update

 Jessica Speed and Katrina Mueller have been developing a new Mat-Su Salmon Partnership website, not directly linked to the National NFHAP site.
 The Mat-Su Partnership website will probably be running in late summer.
-There will be a uniform format for all Alaskan Fish Habitat Partnership websites.

 Sue suggested highlighting the successful accomplishments of the Mat-Su Salmon Partnership.
 It would be great to have a tab on the website with an interactive map of project locations and a button to read a short summary of the projects.
 These projects could be just NFHAP funded projects on the National NFHAP website and a more inclusive project list on the Mat-Su website including projects that are not funded by NFHAP that work toward the Mat-Su Strategic Action Plan goals.